VladGCoada/EU-ENERGY-INTELLIGENCE-PLATFORM/README.md

-# EU Energy Intelligence Platform

 EU Energy Intelligence Platform is a modular data and intelligence project for working with European electricity market data from ENTSO-E.

-At a simple level, it can:
+At a simple level, WHAT DOES IT DO ?

 - fetch power market data with an ENTSO-E API key
 - clean and organize that data into Bronze, Silver, Gold, and Platinum layers